 C.5 Owing to its identity as Britain's first New Town, the inception of Stevenage has a prodigious place in development history in the United Kingdom.
 It is, therefore, crucial that the individuality of Stevenage is preserved, and enhanced.
-Once Stevenage's original features are lost they can never be replaced.
+Once Stevenage's original features are lost, they can never be replaced.
+Stevenage's architecture and its historic significance have been documented by Historic England in The New Town Centre study.
+This aids the understanding of the previous design processes which are key to Stevenage's identity and future development.